nvie/decoders/docs/index.md

 ## The core idea

 The central concept of this library is the Decoder.
-A `Decoder<T>` is a validation function that, when called on an untrusted input, will either return an "ok" result with the decoded value of type `T` as its payload, or an "error" result.
+A `Decoder<T>` has a validation function that, when called on an untrusted input, will either return an "ok" result with the decoded value of type `T` as its payload, or an "error" result.